JohannesHoppe/markdown-shortcode/README.md

 and the shortcode content will be parsed with parsedown.
 Syntax highlighting will appear for the source codes.

 This plugin is available at [github](https://github.com/JohannesHoppe/markdown-shortcode), too.
+Please report issues at __github__, pull requests are welcome, too!

 ## Installation
 1. Upload the `markdown-shortcode` directory to the `/wp-content/plugins` directory.